-If a person is arrested by police for Lewd Conduct there are a number of best and worst case scenarios depending on the stage of the case.
+If a person is arrested by police for Lewd Conduct under penal code 647(a) pc than there are a number of best and worst case scenarios depending on the stage of the case.

 If no charges are brought within one year of your having allegedly committed the offense, then you cannot be prosecuted.